 1. “Night Train to Memphis” (Roy Acuff, 1942).

-The shouting band members is a characteristic of the song, and gives it both period charm and a party atmosphere.
-This wasn’t characteristic of Acuff’s Smoky Mountain Boys, though, and possibly this was the idea of Hughes and/or Bradley.
+The shouting band members is a notable aspect of the song, and gives it both period charm and a party atmosphere.
+This wasn’t characteristic of Acuff’s Smoky Mountain Boys, though, and possibly it was the idea of Hughes and/or Bradley.

 2. “Busted” (Johnny Cash, 1963).

 It’s hard to imagine a genre other than country in which a song like this (written by the ridiculously gifted Harlan Howard) could become not only a hit, but also a standard.
 Its treatment of poverty, hopelessness and the economic realities of American life for way too many people might fit in either country or folk, but the tightness of the songwriting and the focused intensity is country to its bones.

 3. “Loving Her Was Easier” (Kris Kristofferson, 1971).

 It was unusual for Kristofferson to have a first recording of one of his own songs in this period, at a time when he was as hot a songwriter as Nashville has ever had.
 Within a year of Kristofferson’s release on his second album, The Silver-Tongued Devil and I, this one was covered by Eddy Arnold, Bobby Bare, Anita Carter, Skeeter Davis, Waylon Jennings, Roger Miller, Ray Price and others—but, for once, Kristofferson did get there first.

 Notice that this song flies in the face of country-music convention, because it’s an anti-story song.
 There’s clearly a story here, but we don’t get it.
 Kristofferson’s interest is not in what went wrong in this relationship, though clearly something did.
 He’s interested in the emotion of the aftermath—the loneliness and sense of loss that drives almost all of Kristofferson’s greatest songs,